EmilGus/Google-Maps-Mashup/README.md

 # Google Maps Mashup
- A Google Maps Mashup that allows for planning of aircraft routes.
+A Google Maps Mashup that allows for planning of aircraft routes, saving and retreiving them via a microservice written in Python.

 Assignment.pdf : Requirements/Business Case.